gabesnow99/startup/README.md

 Simon Project Notes:
 - From HTML: This project is interesting.
 It is relatively simple.
 The biggest challenge I think is connecting input and outputs.
 Other than that, it seems like HTML is a matter of simply knowing which building blocks to use and making a correct use of them.
 - From CSS: I wondered where the heck the different styles were coming from until I followed the link that's put into the 'head' section.
 I realized that all of the possible formats are defined very compactly in the file.
 They are then imported like a package.
 Also, placing the link there allows the rest of the file to call the different fonts, alignments, etc. Finally, I realized that the "class=" section can include multiple components so some features can be shared and others not between elements.

+Other HTML and CSS Notes:
+- HTML is purely structure.
+One of the most useful blocks is "div" in my opinion.
+It's seems very versitile.
+- CSS is all about styling.
+The big connection between the two sets of code is in class="".
+The outside class will default to share their settings with their children.
+The inside classes can override these.